AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 This tutorial is a continuation of the [Track clicked component with Adobe Analytics](./track-clicked-component.md) and assumes that you have:

-* A **Launch Property** with the [Adobe Analytics extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/analytics/overview.html) enabled
+* A **Tag Property** with the [Adobe Analytics extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/client/analytics/overview.html) enabled
 * **Adobe Analytics** test/dev report suite ID and tracking server.
-See the following documentation for [creating a new report suite](https://experienceleague.adobe.com/docs/analytics/admin/manage-report-suites/new-report-suite/new-report-suite.html).
+See the following documentation for [creating a report suite](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/manage-report-suites/c-new-report-suite/new-report-suite.html).
-* [Experience Platform Debugger](https://experienceleague.adobe.com/docs/debugger-learn/tutorials/experience-platform-debugger/introduction-to-the-experience-platform-debugger.html) browser extension configured with your Launch property loaded on [https://wknd.site/us/en.html](https://wknd.site/us/en.html) or an AEM site with the Adobe Data Layer enabled.
+* [Experience Platform Debugger](https://experienceleague.adobe.com/docs/platform-learn/data-collection/debugger/overview.html) browser extension configured with a tag property loaded on the [WKND Site](https://wknd.site/us/en.html) or an AEM site with the Adobe Data Layer enabled.

 ## Conversion Variables (eVars) and Success Events (Event)

 The Custom Insight Conversion Variable (or eVar) is placed in the Adobe code on your site's selected web pages.
 Its primary purpose is to segment conversion success metrics in custom marketing reports.
-An eVar can be visit-based and function similarly to cookies.
-Values passed into eVar variables follow the user for a predetermined period.
+An eVar can be a visit-based and it functions similarly to cookies.
+The values passed into eVar variables follow the user for a predetermined period.

 When an eVar is set to a visitor's value, Adobe automatically remembers that value until it expires.
 Any success events that a visitor encounters while the eVar value is active are counted toward the eVar value.